-1. assign individuals to conduct the Claims Review who have expertise in the Medicare program and all applicable state Medicaid program requirements, including any state Medicaid managed care organizations and their subcontractors applicable to the claims being reviewed;

-2. assign individuals to design and select the Claims Review sample who are knowledgeable about the appropriate statistical sampling techniques;

-3. assign individuals to conduct the coding review portions of the Claims Review who have a nationally recognized coding certification and who have maintained this certification (e.g., completed applicable continuing education requirements); 4. assign licensed nurses or physicians with relevant education, training and specialized expertise (or other licensed health care professionals acting within their scope of practice and specialized expertise) to make the medical necessity determinations required by the Claims Review; and
+- 1. assign individuals to conduct the Claims Review who have expertise in the Medicare, state Medicaid, and TRICARE program requirements applicable to the claims being reviewed; - 2. assign individuals to design and select the Claims Review sample who are knowledgeable about the appropriate statistical sampling techniques; - 3. assign individuals to conduct the coding review portions of the Claims Review who have a nationally recognized coding certification and who have maintained this certification (e.g., completed applicable continuing education requirements); - 4. assign licensed nurses or physicians with relevant education, training and specialized expertise (or other licensed health care professionals acting within their scope of practice and specialized expertise) to make the medical necessity determinations required by the Claims Review; and